openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         ;

-An indexing expression contains two subexpressions: *object reference expression* before the left bracket and *index expression* inside the brackets.
+An indexing expression contains two subexpressions: *object reference expression* before the left bracket, and *index expression* inside the brackets.

 .. index::